afnom/what-the-ctf-2020/README.md

 This is an archive of the solved challenges from AFNOM's WhatTheCTF 2020.

-In here are all the scripts for running the challenges, including docker infractructure, as well as challenge.json's managed through [ctftool](https://github.com/jedevc/mini-ctf-tool).
+In here are all the scripts for running the challenges, including docker infractructure, as well as the `challenge.json`'s managed by [ctftool](https://github.com/jedevc/mini-ctf-tool).

 Enjoy!